Does your baby vomit, is irritable, and cries often after eating? If he does, he is probably suffering from gastro-esophageal reflux (GOR/reflux).

 - Your baby may be allergic to a milk-based formula, so you might have to consider switching formulas.

-Make sure you take note of the times per day your baby feeds, hours of day when he cries the most, and how often and how much he is vomiting.
+Make sure you take note of the times per day your baby feeds, hours of the day when he cries the most, and how often and how much he is vomiting.
 This information will be important for your doctor.

 - Using car seats after feeding